knative/docs/docs/versioned/admin/admin-overview.md

 ---
 # Overview

-Knative has a set of tools and capabilities to administer your Kubernetes clusters.
-This article provides a overview of Knative features, capabilities, and resources of interest to Kubernetes Administrators, and is organized by the following areas:

-- Installation
-- Configuration
+This page explains to administrators how to install and manage Knative on an existing Kubernetes cluster, and assumes you have familiarity the following:

-- Monitoring and Observability
+- Kubernetes and Kubernetes administration.
+- The `kubectl`CLI tool.
+You will also be using the Knative CLI tools, `kn` and `func`.
+You can use existing Kubernetes management tools (policy, quota, etc) to manage Knative workloads.
+- The Cloud Native Computing Foundation (CNCF) for which Knative is one of its projects, along with Kubernetes, Prometheus, and Istio.

+Additionally, you should have cluster-admin permissions or equivalent to to install software and manage resources in all clusters in the namespace.

+The objective of this overview is to provide an understanding of the different Knative components, their roles, the Knative philosophy, and how to enable your cluster's users to develop using Knative.

+Essentially, Knative aims to extend Kubernetes, and build on existing capabilities where feasible.
+It has two main underlying components that support plugging in multiple underlying transports within the same cluster:

-- Security and Access Control
+- Serving.
+Pods and pluggable network ingress routes.
+- Eventing: Pods and pluggable message transports (e.g. Kafka, RabbitMQ)

+Knative has default lightweight implementations if you don't already have a solution.

+This article outlines major Knative functionality and provides links to detailed procedures as applicable for administrators.
+It covers the following processes:

+- Installing
+- Configuring
+- Monitoring
+- Enforcing security
-- Updates and Maintenance
+- Updating and maintaining

-## Installation
+## Installing

-Use the Installation Roadmap for guidance on installing Knative using the resources and tool choices that best fit your needs.
-You can install using YAML resources, manifests, or CLI tools that include the Knative Operator.
+Use the [Installation Roadmap](../install/README.md) for guidance on installing Knative using the resources and tool choices that best fit your needs.
+You can install using YAML manifests or a Kubernetes operator; the operator supports management via the `kn` CLI.

 The Knative Operator is a custom controller that extends the Kubernetes API to install Knative components.